- Prospective Students

 - About Marshall

 With an emphasis on best practices in management and leadership to solve the world's most pressing social challenges, the skills-based curriculum for the MSSE requires 30 units, consisting of nine required courses and two elective courses.
 You will learn from Marshall School of Business faculty— award-winning teachers, scholars, and practitioners – on the University of Southern California University Park Campus.
+In each required course, faculty members will teach their area of expertise through a social impact lens.

 You can complete the Master of Science in Social Entrepreneurship in one year.
 If you are working full-time, you may choose to stretch out the curriculum over one and a half or two years.
 Courses for the MSSE are offered in the evenings and on the weekends.